-PHOTOGUIDE.JP is a Web site dedicated to introducing Japan in English with photos, video clips, articles, and blog entries by me, Philbert Ono.
+PHOTOGUIDE.JP is a Web site dedicated to showing what Japan is like with photos, videos, articles, and blog entries by me, Philbert Ono.
 By accessing PHOTOGUIDE.JP’s top page, you can easily navigate to or search for what interests you.
-My images of Japan are There are images for all of the 47 prefectures which I have visited.
-Some images are also organized by theme.
+There are images for all of the 47 prefectures which I have visited.
+The home page menus list some of the photo albums/sets/categories you can find here.
+I also use Twitter (@philbertono) to announce website updates.
 My video clips are all on YouTube and usually embedded in my online picture gallery.

 PHOTOGUIDE.JP basically has four sections:

 - Japan Photos is my online collection of tens of thousands of photos of all of Japan’s 47 prefectures.
 The images are organized by prefecture/city/town/village.
 Some images are also organized according to theme.
 Most images are available for licensing (contact us).